Fusion and screening

 Screening

 Evaluation of hybrids is a critical step.
 The Antibody Hybridoma Core offers hybridoma, clone and subclone supernate screening by enzyme-linked immunosorbent assay (ELISA), Western blot assay and fluorescence-activated cell sorting (FACS).
-To reduce costs, investigators may choose to perform all screening of supernates in their own lab.
+To reduce costs, investigators may choose to perform all screening of supernates in their own labs.

 Hybridoma supernates to be tested may range from 500 to 1,440 samples and will be ready to test by days nine to 14.
 They could arise over a three- to five-day period or may all be ready on the same day, so it's important for the client lab to be prepared weeks in advance with working specific secondary screening assays of choice.
 The core provides investigators with 200 microliters of supernate per sample, as well as negative control culture medium.